eshwen/SVJ_production/README.md

 - Fix batch submission at Bristol.
 Need to store software on /software/, but submit jobs from /storage/.
 - Fix Python environment issues.
 Need to be able to `cmsenv`, and run `cmsDriver.py` and `cmsRun`.
 - Finish writing Python version of scripts and tidy up.
 - Sometimes there are issues when hadding the component miniAODs.
-Need to fix that.
+Write code to make a TChain instead.
 - Port hard scatter/matrix element calculations to MadGraph, and then shower with Pythia.
 - Think about adding CRAB support.
 Would be able to submit easily from different machines, and can monitor/resubmit jobs easily.
 - Once issues are fixed and MadGraph support has been added, can request central production.